vano04/TAMERS/README.md

 ## Citations

-If you use this repository or its trained models, please cite:
+If you use this repository or its trained models, please cite (including this repository):
 ```
 @inproceedings{poria2018meld,
   title     = {MELD: A Multimodal Multi-Party Dataset for Emotion Recognition in Conversation},